Tulsi Gabbard thinks we’re doomed

-She is from Hawaii, and she spends each morning surfing.
+The Democrat from Hawaii spends each morning surfing.
 But that is not what she talks about in this unlikely campaign.
 She talks about the horror.

 She lists the countries: Afghanistan, Libya, Syria, Cuba, Vietnam, Iraq.
 Failure after failure, she says.
 To drive the point home, she wants to meet on a Sioux tribe reservation in North Dakota, where, she explains, the U.S. government committed its original atrocity.